-But what does it take to achieve such lofty goals with your humble compact or your trusty SLR?
-I am no technical expert when it comes to the genre, but I have taken a few snaps in my time: 10,000 photographs over 9 months of travelling in 2012 drew me so deeply into this niche, I suspect I’ll never view the built environment the same way ever again!
+But what does it take to achieve such lofty goals with your phone, a compact or even an SLR?
+I am no technical expert when it comes to the genre, but I have taken a few snaps in my time: 10,000 photographs over 9 months of traveling in 2012 drew me so deeply into this niche, I suspect I’ll never view the built environment the same way ever again!

 Here’s what I learnt over the course of that extraordinary year, primarily relating to composition and shot selection.
 Hopefully, one or two of these tips will aid you in your own quest for photographic immortality…